Quality Diversity through Human Feedback: Towards Open-Ended Diversity-Driven Optimization: Additional Results

-We include more qualitative results on the LSI task with different prompts in Fig.~\ref{fig:lsi2} and Fig~\ref{fig:lsi3}.
-For all the figures, the first two columns display images with the highest CLIP scores from randomly generated images through a simple best-of-n strategy.
-The next four columns show the archive of QDHF-online uniformly downsampled to a 4x4 grid.
-The total number of images generated is kept to be the same for best-of-n and QDHF-online to ensure fair comparisons.
+We also include more qualitative results of generated images with compositional prompts in Fig.~\ref{fig:lsi_obj1} and Fig~\ref{fig:lsi_obj2}.
+For all the figures, the left 3x3 grid displays images with the highest CLIP scores from randomly generated images, and the right grid displays a uniformly sampled subset of QDHF solutions.
+Qualitatively, images generated by QDHF have more variations and show a higher frequency of correctness.